ylogx/blog/_posts/2016-04-16-rewriting-the-network-connection-layer-in-zomato-android-apps.md

 The screenshots above show the results from the custom showdown app.
 Each row shows the time it took to parse the API response (in ms).

-1. The first column represents the XML data being parsed with the [vtd-xml parser](http://vtd-xml.sourceforge.net/)
+1. The first column represents the XML data being parsed with the [vtd-xml parser][vtd-xml]
 1. The second column results are from parsing with GSON v2.5
-1. The third column are results from parsing with [Jackson](https://github.com/FasterXML/jackson-core) v2.7.1
+1. The third column are results from parsing with [Jackson][jackson] v2.7.1

 GSON emerged as the winner, but then again, the transition to GSON wasn’t going to be easy.
 We had to rewrite some parts of our backend API and Android code in a GSON-ready format.